antero-software/terraform-aws-ssm-session-alerts/README.md

 - Ensure CloudTrail is enabled for your account/region so that SSM API calls appear as events.
 - If Slack messages do not arrive, check the Lambda’s CloudWatch logs and verify the webhook URL and (optional) channel.
-- Some SSM responses may not include a `sessionId` depending on the event; the message will still be sent with available context.
+- Some SSM responses may not include a `sessionId`; the message will still be sent with available context.

 ## License